anujapandeyy/ReadAble/README.md

-# A dyslexia friendly Chrome Eextension
+# A dyslexia friendly Chrome Extension